rktoomey/rkt-presentations/mongonyc-salat/sectionone/sectionone.md

 We're working to make the code in Salat more modular and general purpose.

 - our tools for working with pickled Scala signatures will be moved to `salat-util`, a standalone module without dependencies
-- the current `salat-core` module will contain
+- the current `salat-core` module will contain a generic framework for managing contexts and transformers
+    - submodules will provide additional `Grater` capabilities by providing a transformer implementation
 - the Casbah dependencies will be moved out to `salat-casbah` in preparation for adding...
 - a new Salat module for using Brendan McAdams' [Hammersmith](https://github.com/bwmcadams/hammersmith) project